juju/docs/src/en/credentials.md

 ### Adding credentials interactively

-You can add credentials interactively.
+To add credentials interactively use the `add-credential` command.
 To do so with the AWS cloud:

 ```bash
 juju add-credential aws